RLuckom/exploranda-core/README.md

 `requestQueryBuilder`: A function that will construct the URL query object
               given the parameters specified in the `queryParamKeys` array.
               If not specified, defaults to `_.identity`

+`requestFormBuilder`: A function that will construct the URL form object
+              given the parameters specified in the `formParamKeys` array.
+              If not specified, defaults to `_.identity`

 `requestBodyBuilder`: A function that will construct the URL body